-Exhibit Number

-Description of Document
+Exhibit Number Description of Document

-- 2.1 Agreement and Plan of Merger, dated as of October 30, 2000, among Viacom Inc., IBC Merger Corp. and Infinity Broadcasting Corporation (attached as Annex A to the Information Statement/Prospectus) - 4.1 Specimen certificate representing Viacom Inc. Class B Common Stock (incorporated by reference to Exhibit 4(a) to the Quarterly Report on Form 10-Q of Viacom Inc. for the quarter ended June 30, 1990) (File No. 1-9553) - 5.1 Opinion of Michael D. Fricklas, Executive Vice President, General Counsel and Secretary of Viacom Inc., as to the legality of the securities being registered - 8.1 Form of Opinion of Skadden, Arps, Slate, Meagher & Flom LLP as to the material United States federal income tax consequences of the Merger - 8.2 Form of Opinion of Weil, Gotshal & Manges LLP as to the material United States federal income tax consequences of the Merger - 23.1 Consent of PricewaterhouseCoopers LLP - 23.2 Consent of KPMG LLP - 23.3 Consent of KPMG LLP - 23.4 Consent of Michael D. Fricklas, Executive Vice President, General Counsel and Secretary of Viacom Inc. (included in his opinion in Exhibit 5.1) - 23.5 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in its opinion in Exhibit 8.1) - 23.6 Consent of Weil, Gotshal & Manges LLP (included in its opinion in Exhibit 8.2) - 23.7 Consent of Deutsche Bank Securities Inc. - 23.8 Consent of Bear, Stearns & Co.
-Inc. - 24.1 Power of Attorney - 99.1 Form of Chairman's Letter to the Stockholders of Infinity Broadcasting Corporation (attached as cover page to the Information Statement/Prospectus) - 99.2 Opinion of Deutsche Bank Securities Inc. (attached as Annex B to the Information Statement/Prospectus) - 99.3 Opinion of Bear, Stearns & Co.
-Inc. (attached as Annex C to the Information Statement/Prospectus)
+- \2.1 Agreement and Plan of Merger, dated as of October 30, 2000, among Viacom Inc., IBC Merger Corp. and Infinity Broadcasting Corporation (attached as Annex A to the Proxy Statement/Prospectus\\) - 4.1 Specimen certificate representing Viacom Inc. Class B Common Stock (incorporated by reference to Exhibit 4(a) to the Quarterly Report on Form 10-Q of Viacom Inc. for the quarter ended June 30, 1990) (File No. 1-9553) - \5.1 Opinion of Michael D. Fricklas, Executive Vice President, General Counsel and Secretary of Viacom Inc., as to the legality of the securities being registered - \8.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP as to the material United States federal income tax consequences of the Merger - \8.2 Opinion of Weil, Gotshal & Manges LLP as to the material United States federal income tax consequences of the Merger - 23.1 Consent of PricewaterhouseCoopers LLP - 23.2 Consent of KPMG LLP - 23.3 Consent of KPMG LLP - \23.4 Consent of Michael D. Fricklas, Executive Vice President, General Counsel and Secretary of Viacom Inc. (included in his opinion in Exhibit 5.1) - \23.5 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in its opinion in Exhibit 8.1) - \23.6 Consent of Weil, Gotshal & Manges LLP (included in its opinion in Exhibit 8.2) - \23.7 Consent of Deutsche Bank Securities Inc. - \23.8 Consent of Bear, Stearns & Co.
+Inc. - \24.1 Power of Attorney - \99.1 Form of Chairman's Letter to the Stockholders of Infinity Broadcasting Corporation (attached as cover page to the Proxy Statement/Prospectus) - \99.2 Opinion of Deutsche Bank Securities Inc. (attached as Annex B to the Proxy Statement/Prospectus) - \99.3 Opinion of Bear, Stearns & Co.
+Inc. (attached as Annex C to the Proxy Statement/Prospectus) - \99.4 Form of Notice of Special Meeting of Stockholders of Infinity Broadcasting Corporation (attached to the Proxy Statement/Prospectus) - 99.5 Form of proxy card for Special Meeting of Stockholders of Infinity Broadcasting Corporation